 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can occur anytime and are a common issue for homeowners.
-It’s unpleasant messy and uninspiring and requires immediate attention.
-However, you don’t have to call an plumber immediately.
-In this blog post we’ll take you through the steps to clear your toilet in no time.
+Toilet blockages can occur anytime and can be a frequent household problem.
+It can be unpleasant, messy, and inconvenient and requires immediate attention.
+However, you don’t have to contact an plumber immediately.
+In this blog, we will guide you through the steps to clear your toilet in no time.

 Key Takeaways

-- Toilet blockages can be resolved using simple tools and techniques like plungers, baking soda
+- Toilet blockages can be cured by using simple tools like a plunger baking soda

 - Rubber Gloves